prpole/dissertation/chapter2/main.md

 -->

-> "Our species-being is as builders of worlds."[@wark_molecular_2015 3]
+> "Our species-being is as builders of worlds."

-> Mackenzie Wark, *Molecular Red: Theory for the Anthropocene*
+> Mackenzie Wark, *Molecular Red: Theory for the Anthropocene*[@wark_molecular_2015 3]

-*The Valley of the Moon* provides a counter-model to that of *The Acorn-Planter*, suggesting a usable ethos for how to talk about the human universal as a term that lets us pursue teleological and transformative ecological praxis.
+*The Valley of the Moon* provides a counter-model to that of *The Acorn-Planter*, taking London's own rationale that "the soil & the world belongs to those who make [them] most fruitful," as the basis for an indictment of "Anglo-Saxon" Americans and for praise of more recent immigrants.
 Contrary to many readings of its racial logics as nativist,<!--do these exist?
-I thought so but they are difficult to find-->
-I submit that *The Valley of the Moon* is not an uncomplicated vessel for these ideologies, but rather creates the narrative conditions in which those ideologies collapse under their own contradictions.
-But it is the specific narrative conditions in which this occurs that are of interest to an Anthropocenic reading of the novel.
-The second half of the novel is devoted to the two protagonists' odyssey in search of not only arable land on which to farm, but responsible and ecologically sound methods with which to farm it;
-this search in turn leads to a critical analysis of American environmental history that blames aspects of the "Anglo-Saxon" identity for the destruction of the country's lands.
+I thought so but they are difficult to find--> I submit that *The Valley of the Moon* is not an uncomplicated vessel for these ideologies, but rather creates the narrative conditions in which they collapse under their own contradictions.
+But it is the specific narrative conditions in which this collapse occurs that are of interest to an Anthropocenic reading of the novel.
+The second half of the novel is devoted to the two protagonists' odyssey in search of not only arable land on which to farm, but responsible and environmentally sound methods with which to farm it; this search in turn leads to a critical analysis of American environmental history that blames aspects of the "Anglo-Saxon" identity for the destruction of the country's lands.
 Here, in stark contrast to *The Acorn-Planter*, a more critical depiction of the conqueror leads the characters to develop farming methods that increase the "abundance of life"---and they do so by embracing a collective American wisdom that is premised on cultural pluralism and the horticultural expertise of immigrant communities.
+They payoff is a plausible realization of London's speculative species-being.
+Through hard work on the farm and careful attention to the ramifications of their actions, Billy and Saxon figure out "how to place man in the wilderness, to enable him to live in nature and partake of its restorative essence without contaminating the crystal springs from which he drinks."[@labor_jack_1962 155]

-In short, *The Valley of the Moon* shows that an ecologically oriented and progressive human universalism can arise out of a critique of the regressive universalism it is often confused for, while also providing one version of what such an environmentalism could look like in practice.
-London's nativism and his equation of Americanness with Anglo-Saxonism must be held to account, and it is not the purpose of this reading to use his environmentalism to apologize for his often racist nationalism.
-But his description of the world he sees in the countrysides of California is wiser than the conclusions of his characters.
-It is possible to read against the grain of the novel's nativist moments and see that the logic of racial supremacy breaks down, and that attaining a life-promoting human species-being requires the protagonists to go beyond their narrow perspective of racial nationalism and embrace a more pluralist environmentalism. <!--maybe something about how he presents the controversy through character debates and multiple perspectives?
-Something interesting in this, also more formal analysis-->
+In short, *The Valley of the Moon*'s ecologically oriented and progressive conception of species-being arises out of a critique of a more regressive universalism, while also asking what an environmentalism on the scale of the human species would look like in practice.
+It is true that his characters espouse nativist and "racialist"[^ln-reesman2] ideas about agriculture and land-ownership at various points in the novel.
+But in addition to his clear attempts to challenge the ideologies of his own characters, he presents a description of the world he sees in the countrysides of California that can be read against the grain of the novel's nativist moments to see where the logic of racial supremacy breaks down, and where attaining a life-promoting species-being requires the protagonists to go beyond their narrow perspective of racial nationalism and embrace a more pluralist environmentalism.

+[^ln-reesman2]: Jeanne Campbell Reesman uses this term to distinguish racist attitudes from more historically specific engagements with the theories of race that proliferated from the eighteenth to the twentieth centuries [@reesman_jack_2009 34-5].

-The structure of *The Valley of the Moon* is split neatly by two distinct settings, and one might even say there is a rift at its center----a "metabolic rift between town and country," to borrow Marx's phrase from the same manuscripts in which he developed the concept of species-being.
-With its first half preoccupied by union busting in downtown Oakland and its second narrating an odyssey through the farmlands to the north, the novel formally mirrors a premise that cuts across literary naturalism: the idea that human life is fundamentally and even biologically different in urban and rural environments.
+The structure of *The Valley of the Moon* is split neatly by two distinct settings, and one might even say there is a rift at its center----a "metabolic rift between town and country," to borrow Marx's phrase.
+With its first half preoccupied by union busting in downtown Oakland and its second narrating an odyssey through the farmlands to the north of the city, the novel formally mirrors a premise that cuts across literary naturalism: the idea that human life is fundamentally and even biologically different in urban and rural environments.

 The protagonists, named Billy and (tellingly) Saxon, meet and fall in love in Oakland, where they are married and begin what is briefly a placid life.
 But Billy's work as a teamster is not endurable for long, as increasing wage pressure and resultant strikes result in the death and turn to prostitution, respectively, of their two best friends.
-Billy and Saxon effect a flight from the city of Oakland when teamster union strikes are put down by zealous police violence---and because of Billy's surrender to alcohol that is the partial result.
+Billy and Saxon effect a flight from the city of Oakland when teamster union strikes begin to be put down by zealous police violence---and because of Billy's surrender to alcohol that is the partial result.
 The second half of the novel chronicles their travels in search of plots of land the government is rumored to provide free to whoever claims it.
 They idealize the image of such land, imagining that they will find something akin to a "valley on the moon," otherworldly and perhaps unattainable.
 As they wander through the countryside living out of the packs on their backs, Billy and Saxon gather horticultural knowledge from a combination of farming operations owned and managed by immigrant communities, market gardeners with upscale clientele, and a set of books and pamphlets that represent a cross-section of London's own Beauty Ranch horticultural library.[^ln-tichi] At last, they find a valley like the one they have dreamed of, leasing an exhausted farm with the aim of revitalizing it and eventually buying it outright.
-The pair put their collected horticultural wisdom into practice as they settle into a hard-working but unalienated routine of agricultural labor and living, having escaped the degrading influence of urbanity once and for all. *The Valley of the Moon* concludes with an image of renewed vitality and the propagation of life.
+The pair put their collected horticultural wisdom into practice as they settle into a hard-working but unalienated routine of agricultural labor and living, having escaped the degrading influence of urbanity once and for all.
+The novel concludes with an image of renewed vitality and propagation of life.
 Where the trauma of death and poverty in the city caused Saxon to miscarry their first child, in the final scene she turns to Billy, as they look over a hidden canyon deep in their valley, to announce that she is pregnant again and has sent back to Oakland for the baby clothes her brother has kept for her in a chest they associate with their pioneer ancestors.
-This line having been drawn between their changed fortunes, their reproductive capacity, and their family history, London concludes with a final image connecting them with the vitality of the natural world: "together they gazed far up the side of the knoll where a doe and a spotted fawn looked down upon them from a tiny open space between the trees."[@london_valley_1999 425]
+This line having been drawn between their changed fortunes, their reproductive capacity, and their family history, London concludes with a final image connecting them with the vitality of the natural
+world: "together they gazed far up the side of the knoll where a doe and a spotted fawn looked down upon them from a tiny open space between the trees."[@london_valley_1999 425]

-[^ln-tichi]: citation in Tichi's book on London as reformer
+[^ln-tichi]: For a fuller accounting of London's horticultural influences, see chapter two of this work and @tichi_jack_2015.

-While the novel adheres to the naturalist motif of environmental determinism and the plot of decline in some senses---Billy's descent into alcoholism and gambling as a result of his environs is an almost wearyingly regular episode in the naturalist canon---it complicates that logic by reversing it, allowing for Billy's rehabilitation by "returning" to the land (though he personally has never known it).
-This return is nothing less than a purposive selection of environment as a way of choosing, in turn, the forces that determine their essential nature, thereby reverting to an earlier moment in the historical development of human species-being.
+While the novel adheres to the naturalist motif of environmental determinism and the plot of decline in some senses---Billy's descent into alcoholism and gambling as a result of his urban environs is an almost wearyingly regular episode in the naturalist canon---it complicates that logic by reversing it, allowing for Billy's rehabilitation through a "return" to the land (though he personally has never known it).
+This return is nothing less than a purposive selection of environment as a way of choosing, in turn, the forces that determine their essential nature, thereby reverting to an earlier moment in the historical development of species-being.
 But the species itself is, at first, too broad a category for the individual consciousness of these characters to connect with, just as Chakrabarty suggests in *The Climate of History*.
-Their affective historical consciousness is limited by the bounds of their direct
+Their affective historical consciousness is limited by the bounds of their direct progenitors:
-progenitors:

 > And often [Saxon] found herself dreaming of the arcadian days of her people, when they had not lived in cities nor been vexed with labor unions and